Paul T. P. Wong

-Paul T. P. Wong was a Canadian clinical psychologist and professor.
+Paul T. P. Wong (April 1, 1937 – October 21, 2024) was a Canadian clinical psychologist and professor.
 His research career has gone through four stages, with significant contributions in each stage: learning theory, social cognition, existential psychology, and positive psychology.
 He is most known for his integrative work on death acceptance, meaning therapy, and second wave positive psychology (PP 2.0).
 He has been elected as a fellow for both the American Psychological Association and the Canadian Psychological Association.

 Wong is the Founder and President of the International Network on Personal Meaning and Editor-in-Chief of the International Journal of Existential Psychology and Psychotherapy.
 With more than 300 publications in journals and book chapters, his major books are the two editions of The Human Quest for Meaning: A Handbook of Psychological Research and Clinical Applications (1998) and The Human Quest for Meaning: Theories, Research, and Applications (2012), as well as The Handbook of Multicultural Perspectives on Stress and Coping (2006).

 Wong was adjunct professor at Saybrook University and Professor Emeritus of Trent University and Trinity Western University.
 At the latter, he was the Founding Director of the Graduate Counselling Psychology Program.
 He also taught at the University of Texas at Austin, York University, and the Graduate Division of the University of Toronto.
-He died in October of 2024.
+He died in October 2024.

-Personal life
+Personal life and death

 Wong was born in Tianjin, China in 1937 and migrated to Hong Kong in 1948.
 He came to Canada as an international student in 1961, earning his B.Th. from the Toronto Bible College (now Tyndale University College and Seminary) in 1964 and B.A. in Honours Psychology from Carleton University in 1967.
 In 1970, he earned his Ph.D. in psychology from the University of Toronto.

 Wong's career straddles two domains: psychology and Christian ministry.
 He first served as the Founding Pastor of the Chinese Gospel Church in Toronto in the early 1960s, and then started the Peterborough Chinese Christian Fellowship in the 1970s while teaching at Trent University.
 He was involved in resettling the boat people in the 1980s.
 Afterward, he founded the graduate program in counselling psychology at Trinity Western University in the early 1990s.
 During his tenure, he started a neighbours-together program and received a Cultural Harmony Award from VanCity for his community outreach.

+Wong died on October 21, 2024, at the age of 87.